pelkeycj/TicTacToe-CLI/README.md

 ===============
 A command line game of TicTacToe written in python.

-Play against the computer, which chooses positions at random.
+Play against the AI, which implements a handicapped minimax algorithm.